 · In almost all eukaryotic systems, rRNA genes are organized as clusters of tandemly repeated genes in secondary constriction region of chromosomes.

 The number of genes found in the region range from 200 to 600 per genome.
 These clusters are distributed among their chromosomes.
 For example Homo sapiens, have secondary constrictions for rRNA genes in five pairs of homologous chromosomes- 13, 14, 15, 21 and 22.

 · Most complicated organization of rRNA genes is, one of the rRNA components called 5s RNA.
 This rRNA gene is not located with major rRNA gene segments but found elsewhere.

 The 5s rRNA genes are distributed all over the genomic chromosomes, some are found near the tips of certain chromosome just behind telomeres, and others are located elsewhere.

 · In real terms, though the rRNA genes are clustered as tandem repeats, each of the ribosomal genes show their own structural features.
 And they separated by intergenic spaces IGS, which are not transcribed, but contain core promoter elements.
 The spacer regions can be as large as 3.3kb to 11.2kbp in species of Drosophila.
 This length varies among the animal and plant species long.

-Drosophila-Diagram shows position of PCR product and primers, Hae III restriction sites at the ends of the intergenic spacer (IGS) region, and hybridization probe used in this study [modified from 9, 14].Mateos and Markow BMC Evolutionary Biology 2005 5:46
+Drosophila-Diagram shows position of PCR product and primers, III restriction sites at the ends of the intergenic spacer (IGS) region, and hybridization probe used in this study [modified from 9, 14].Mateos and Markow 2005 :46

 · And the spacer regions themselves are organized into blocks, each of which have their own sequence elements that promote transcriptional initiation, perhaps they act as enhancers.
 Basically they all have what is an essential structural elemental of a promoter.